Finding Credit Card Debt Relief

 If you need help finding relief, call (844) 276-1544 or complete our form to speak with a certified credit counselor.

 On the other hand, if you still want to try paying off the debt with regular payments, follow the steps below.
-They will increase your chances for success.
+They will increase your chances of success.

 Step 1: Negotiate lower rates with your creditors

-A lower rate means more of each payment you make can go towards the debt instead of accrued interest.
+A lower rate means more of each payment can go towards the debt instead of accrued interest.
 This does accelerate repayment, especially if you make larger payments.

 Your chances of a successful negotiation increase if: